 Currently, the EU's assistance in Iran is channelled through three international non-governmental organisations (INGOs) and one UN agency that support BAFIA in providing a basic package of assistance to the most vulnerable refugees.
 Initially, this was largely aimed at providing registered refugees with protection, shelter, water and sanitation, food security, and access to basic education and healthcare services.
 Support includes the provision of cash to the most vulnerable refugees to allow them to pay the premium for the government-run universal public health insurance scheme.
 This enables documented Afghans to access the comprehensive health package that already exists for Iranian nationals.

-Particular efforts have also been made to help the children of undocumented families take advantage of the access to education granted by the Supreme leader in 2015.
-This involves direct assistance to get the children into school, as well as support to keep them enrolled and to help their families obtain alternative sources of income.
+Particular efforts have also been made to help the children of undocumented families take advantage of the access to education granted by the Supreme Leader in 2015.
+This involves assistance to get children into school, keep them enrolled, and help their families obtain alternative sources of income.

-In 2017, the EU allocated almost €10 million to deliver vital assistance to Afghan refugees in Iran.
+In 2017, the EU provided almost €10 million in humanitarian assistance.
 Up to half of this amount targeted the integration of Afghan refugee children into the Iranian education system.
 The European Commission's Directorate General for Development has also included Iran as one of the beneficiaries of a €200 million package to help countries in the region address the issue of chronic displacement.
 Furthermore, the UN Refugee Agency and the European Commission have provided a platform for Iran to highlight the plight of Afghan refugees to EU Member States and other potential donors.

 Since 1997, the EU has funded humanitarian projects targeting Afghan refugees in Iran, providing a total of more than €52 million in humanitarian aid, as well as responding to natural disasters.
 In the past, the EU also provided humanitarian help in the relief efforts after the 1997, 2002, and 2003 earthquakes.
 In April 2016, the EU and Iran agreed to strengthen bilateral cooperation in support of better prevention, detection, and response to natural disasters.